metosin/bat-test/README.md

 Almost identical to Clojure CLI usage (above), except use `metosin.bat-test.cli/test`.

-The major difference is that `test` throws exceptions, whereas `metosin.bat-test.cli/exec` uses `System/exit` (you don't want this at the REPL.
+The major difference is that `test` throws exceptions, whereas `metosin.bat-test.cli/exec` uses `System/exit` (you don't want this at the REPL).

 You may want to create your own wrapper to provide some default arguments: